-This guide takes you beyond the brochure talk.
-We’ll break down what you actually need to know before renting or buying a scissor lift – from power source and platform size to terrain compatibility and regulatory compliance.
+This guide skips the brochure buzzwords.
+Instead, we break down what you actually need to consider before renting or buying a scissor lift.
+We cover everything from power sources and platform sizes, to terrain compatibility and regulatory compliance.

 1. Understand How a Scissor Lift Works

-If your project doesn’t require horizontal outreach but demands reliable vertical reach, a scissor lift is often the smartest call.
+If your project only requires reliable vertical reach, a scissor lift is your best bet.

 2. Learn the Types of Aerial Work Platforms (AWPs)

-While scissor lifts are incredibly versatile, they’re not a one-size-fits-all solution.
-Aerial work platforms come in several forms, each built for different challenges.
+Aerial work platforms come in several forms and each one is built for different challenges.
+Case in point:

-• Boom lifts (telescopic or articulating) are great when you need to reach up and over obstacles.
+• Boom lifts (telescopic or articulating) are great when you need up-and-over access.
 Think tree trimming, sign installation, or accessing complex building exteriors.

-• Vertical mast lifts are compact and nimble, ideal for very tight indoor spaces, but they often fall short in terms of height and weight capacity.
+• Vertical mast lifts are compact and nimble.
+They’re ideal for very tight indoor spaces but they often fall short in terms of height and weight capacity.

 3. Determine the Working Height You Need